What is a Cyber Security Disaster Recovery Plan?

 Another common misunderstanding is viewing disaster recovery as a one-time setup.
 Disaster recovery is an ongoing process that requires regular updates and testing.
 As your business evolves, so do your IT systems and potential vulnerabilities.
 A disaster recovery plan must be continuously reviewed and updated to reflect these changes.

 Regular testing is also vital.
-Many organisations fall into the trap of creating a disaster recovery plan and never testing it.
+Many organisations fall into the trap of creating a cyber security disaster recovery plan and never testing it.
 Without testing, you can’t be sure that the plan will work when needed.
 Regular drills and simulations help identify weaknesses and ensure that all team members know their roles during an actual disaster.

 Disaster Recovery is Not Just an IT Responsibility